mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 The script bootstraps a self-contained Ansible environment on your Pi and uses it to install four services that run on every boot:

 * [nginx](https://nginx.org/): a popular open source web server
-* [ustreamer](https://github.com/pikvm/ustreamer): a video streaming server optimized for Raspberry Pi hardware
+* [ustreamer](https://github.com/pikvm/ustreamer): a lightweight HTTP video streaming server
-* [usb-gadget](https://github.com/mtlynch/tinypilot/blob/master/enable-usb-hid): enables the Pi's USB "gadget mode" which allows the Pi to impersonate USB devices
+* [usb-gadget](https://github.com/mtlynch/tinypilot/blob/master/enable-usb-hid): a script enabling Pi's "USB gadget mode" which allows the Pi to impersonate USB devices
 * [tinypilot](https://github.com/mtlynch/tinypilot): the web interface I created for TinyPilot

 ## Using TinyPilot